 Students and parents/guardians should be aware that all students in seventh and eighth grade will take the IAR test in March or April.
-Juniors will take the SAT in April.
-All high school students in Biology or CP Biology will take the NGSS Science assessment in April.
+9th & 10th graders will take the SAT in April.
+All 8th graders and 11th graders will take the Science assessment in April.
 Parents are encouraged to cooperate in preparing students for the standardized testing because the quality of the education the school can provide is partially dependent upon the school's ability to continue to prove its success in the state's standardized tests.
 Parents can assist their student's ability to achieve their best performance by doing the following:

 - 1. Encourage students to work hard and study throughout the year; - 2.
 Ensure students get a good night's sleep the night before exams; - 3.
 Ensure students eat well the morning of the exam, particularly ensuring they eat sufficient protein; - 4.
 Remind and emphasize for students the importance of good performance on standardized testing; - 5.
 Ensure students are on time and prepared for tests, with appropriate materials; - 6.
-Teach students the importance of honesty and ethics during the performance of these and other tests; - 7.
+Teach students the importance of honesty and ethics during the performance of these and other tests: - 7.
 Encourage students to relax on testing day.